How to Create Engaging Math Lessons for Young Learners

 Smartboards allow for interactive lessons where students can engage directly with the material.
 Use them to display math problems, and invite students to solve them on the board.
 It makes lessons more dynamic and participatory.

-See also Online Resources for Practicing Math Word Problems
+See also Free Online Math Drills for Practicing Math Facts

 Finding Engaging Math Resources Online